dada-lang/dada/book/src/dyn_tutorial/shared_leases.md

 {{#include ../caveat.md}}

 Earlier, we saw how you can [use the `share` keyword to create joint ownership](./share.md).
+Often, though, you only need to create shared access temporarily, for example during a particular function.
+For this purpose, you can use a **shared lease**.
+A shared lease combines the properties of [shared ownership](./share.md) and [leases](./lease.md):

-You can also apply `share` to a **leased object**.
-In that case, the lease becomes a *shared lease*.
-Like any shared permission, it can be copied freely, and it doesn't permit mutation.
-Like a lease, it can be cancelled by the lessor.
-Unlike an exclusive lease, however, lessors cancel a shared lease by *writing*.
+* Shared leases can be copied freely, and they do not permit mutation.
+* Shared leases are temporary, and can be cancelled by the lessor.
+    * Unlike an exclusive lease, however, lessors cancel a shared lease by *writing*.
 They are permitted to read because shared leases allow anyone to read.

+There are two ways to create a shared lease:

-Shared leases are illustrated in the following program:
+* Apply the `share` keyword to a variable or other "place" in memory (e.g., `p.lease`); To create a shared lease, you  apply the `share` keyword Shared leases are illustrated in the following program:

 ```